fatihaltindis/groupLearning/README.md

 * As an example, recordings of 8 subjects (three session from each) are provided under the folder *exampleData/bi2015a*.

-* Custom databases can be tested as long as they are in **NY file** format.
+* Other databases can be tested as long as they are in the **NY file** format.
 Please locate custom databases as subfolders under *data* folder.
+For other formats you will have to replace the relevant EEG reading functions with your own.

-* Please make sure current working directory is set to filepath of the repository.
+* Please make sure the current working directory is set to the filepath of the repository.

 ### Running the Group Learning

-* Open **test_pipeline.jl** file.
+* Open the **test_pipeline.jl** file.

 * Create required objects for pipelines
 ```julia